Close

 You will be staying at the local youth club called ‘’JUZ’’.
 The accommodation consists of two large rooms and a smaller one where you will sleep on camp beds or mattresses on the floor.
 Please bring a sleeping bag!
 There is a small kitchen, a common room with sofas and games to relay and get to know the rest of the team, two toilets and one bathroom.
 A washing machine and Wi-Fi connection will also be available in the facility.

-As we mentioned, local community is excited about your arrival!
+As mentioned, local community is excited about your arrival!
 Expect local youth to visit the club to welcome, show you around, and spend time connecting with the group.

 The group of volunteers will be responsible for meal preparation, which includes grocery shopping, cooking and cleaning up afterward.
 Food will be purchased with the camp budget and tasks will be distributed during the first days to ensure everyone participates.
 In order to reduce our carbon footprint on the planet, we encourage volunteers to reduce meat and explore other more sustainable dishes.